jodur/RDW-MCP/README.md

 - Some older vehicles may not have complete data in the RDW database

 **Claude Desktop connection issues:**
-- Ensure the absolute path in your configuration is correct
-- Check that the build directory exists: `ls build/` or `dir build\`
+- Verify your configuration matches the installation method (global vs npx)
+- If using global installation, ensure `rdw-mcp` command works in terminal
+- If using npx, ensure `npx rdw-mcp-server` works in terminal
 - Restart Claude Desktop after configuration changes
+- For development setups, ensure the absolute path and build directory are correct

 ### Getting Help